Marrying of a Divorced Filipina

 d) Single Certificate or divorce certificate (see above)

-e) Certified Affidavit with the following content: 1) that she had been married, 2. that she was divorced and 3. that she did not enter any relation thereafter.
+2. that she was divorced and 3. that she did not enter any relation thereafter.

 f) Valid Philippine passport with a residence permit for Germany.